Francois-Popieul/test-your-memory/README.md

 🛠️ Features
 <br>✅ Try to find all the matches as fast as possible with a minimum number of clicks.
 <br>✅ Play in English, French, Italian, Portuguese, Russian or Hindi.
-<br>✅ A link to play is available in the about section of the page.
+<br>✅ A link to play is available in the "About" section of the page.

 📸 Preview